-Something I’m looking forward to is being able to take my time in my responses – because for all my apparent chattiness, I am not a thinker-on-my-feet.
-I think that the difference pace of an online course will give me time/space to think in more depth about students’ work.
+Something I enjoy is being able to take my time in my responses – because for all my apparent chattiness, I am not a thinker-on-my-feet.
+I think that the difference pace of an online course gives me time/space to think in more depth about students’ work.

 Do you have any thoughts on the best way for a writer to get the most out of their novel-writing course?